-It is absolutely essential that, as laid down in article 26, paragraph 1, of the Standing Orders of the Conference, the credentials of delegates to the Conference and their advisers are deposited with the International Labour Office at least 15 days before the date fixed for the opening of the session of the Conference.
-As the Conference will open on 30 May 2000, the last date for the deposit of the credentials is Monday, 15 May 2000.
+It is absolutely essential that, as laid down in article 26, paragraph 1, of the Standing Orders of the Conference, the credentials of delegates to the Conference and their advisers are deposited with the

+International Labour Office at least 15 days before the date fixed for the opening of the session of the Conference.
+As the Conference will open on 5 June 2001, the last date for the deposit of the credentials of all delegates and advisers is Monday, 21 May 2001.

 In recent years, a number of delegations have not observed the deadline for the deposit of credentials, with the result that it has become extremely difficult to deliver delegates' admission badges in time for the opening of the Conference, to seat delegations in the Assembly Hall of the Palais des Nations and to finalize the lists of committee members.
-As some 3,000 persons take part in the work of the Conference, it is of the utmost importance that governments comply with the above-mentioned deadline in depositing the credentials of all delegates and advisers.
+As some 3,000 persons take part in the work of the Conference, it is of the utmost importance that governments return to the ILO by Monday, 21 May at the latest the attached form for credentials.
 This would not only ensure the smooth running of the Conference but would also be in the interest of the delegations themselves.